NormB/colima-services/docs/ENVIRONMENT_VARIABLES.md

 ## Overview

-This document provides a comprehensive reference for all environment variables used in the Colima Services infrastructure.
+This document provides a comprehensive reference for all environment variables used in the DevStack Core infrastructure.
 Variables are organized by service and include:

 - **Variable Name**: The environment variable name
 - **Default Value**: Default if not set